MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/common-errors-creating-and-assigning-flow-approvals.md

 2. Select **Environments**, and then select the environment you want to manage.
 3. Select **Settings** from the command bar.
 4. Select **Product** > **Privacy + Security**.
-5. Under **Blocked Attachments**, add or remove file extensions from tthe semicolon-delimited list.
+5. Under **Blocked Attachments**, add or remove file extensions from the semicolon-delimited list.

 For more information, see [Manage privacy and security settings](/power-platform/admin/settings-privacy-security).